Cumbum, Tamil Nadu: History

-Indian Freedom Struggle
+Indian independence movement

 The Hindu quotes, "Peer Mohammad was popularly known as Cumbum Pavalar.
 Born in 1888, Peer Mohammad was posted as Sub-Inspector of Police in Andipatti The Non-Cooperation Movement launched by Gandhiji in 1920 inspired Peer Mohammad.
 As a result, he resigned the police job.
 Inspired by the Gandhian ideals, he published a work entitled Gandhi Maaligai.
 The foreword to the book was written by Periyar E.V.R.
 This work of Peer Mohammad highlighted the importance and greatness of Gandhian principles.
 The Gandhi Maaligai contained songs on Hindu-Muslim unity and the Congress movement.
 Further, there were songs on Hakim Ajmal Khan, Pandit Motilal Nehru, C. R. Das, C. Rajagopalachari, Periyar E.V.R and Mattaparai Venkatramaier.
 Peer Mohammad’s songs on nationalists became very popular.
 His another work, Paa Manchari, contained songs on nationalists.
 He also established a reading room near the Cumbum Municipal Office."